 Accessible Seating at the Emerson/Paramount Center

 The Emerson/Paramount Center has wheelchair accessible locations where patrons can remain in their wheelchairs or transfer to theatre seats in all three performance/screening spaces.
 Patrons who cannot or do not wish to transfer from their wheelchairs to a theater seat should request wheelchair-accessible locations when ordering tickets.
 If members of your party use wheelchairs, walkers, or have medical conditions which make it hard to climb several flights of stairs, explain your needs to a member of our Audience Services team at either the Box Office or by calling 617.824.8400 before you purchase your tickets.
+Click here to view the accessible seating chart at the Paramount Center.

 Accessible Seating at the Emerson/Cutler Majestic Theatre

 The Emerson/Cutler Majestic Theatre is a beautiful 1903 landmark, preserved very much as it was when it was built.
 It has no elevators to the mezzanine, balcony or upper boxes.
 However, the theatre is fully accessible to persons using wheelchairs.
 Signage, washrooms, entry ways and seating conform to or exceed ADA standards.
 If members of your party use wheelchairs, walkers, or have medical conditions which make it hard to climb several flights of stairs, explain your needs to a member of our Audience Services team at either the Box Office or by calling 617.824.8400 before you purchase your tickets.
+Click here to view the accessible seating chart at the Cutler Majestic Theatre.

 Vehicles displaying a valid ADA placard can find accessible parking spaces directly around the corner from the Emerson/Cutler Majestic Theatre on Stuart Street in front of Rock Bottom Restaurant & Brewery.
 The Millennium Place Garage (at the Ritz Carlton Hotel) is also designed to accommodate accessibility needs.
 If attending an event at the Emerson/Paramount Center, the Ritz Carlton parking garage can be accessed at 47 Boylston St. Validation is available through the box office on the day of the performance.